Thousands of agencies have had the same realization over the past 20 or so years: customer engagement is how you succeed.

 So there you go.

-Remember that it’s a story, and you’re the author.
+Remember that a buyer persona is a story of your ideal customer and you’re the author.